Increasing traffic is a priority for any online store, which means you've probably thought about how e-commerce SEO works.

 Ecommerce SEO involves making sure your product pages rank among the ten organic search results on the search engine results' first page.

-Asides from the first page, there are numerous other pages to explore.
+Asides from the first page of Google, there are numerous other pages to explore.

 The higher your page number rank, the lower the traffic your product pages will generate.